github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

          - <tuple2>
          - ...

 Data extensions contribute to extensible predicates defined CodeQL libraries.
-For more information on how to define data extensions and extensible predicates as well as how to wire them up, see the following documentation...
+For more information on how to define data extensions and extensible predicates as well as how to wire them up, see the :ref:`data-extensions` documentation.

 The CodeQL libraries for Java expose the following extensible predicates: